CMMC Level 2 Certification Checklist

 CMMC Level 2 Plans of Action & Milestones (POA&M)

-CMMC Level 2 Compliance Checklist
+CMMC Level 2 compliance checklist

 Summing up, here's a concise checklist to help you achieve CMMC Level 2 compliance:

-Scope your environment.
+1. Scope your environment.
 Determine the types of information your organization handles (e.g., FCI, CUI).
 Establish which systems, networks, and processes will be included in the assessment.
 Evaluate any third-party vendors or partners that may impact your compliance.

-Conduct a gap analysis.
+2. Conduct a gap analysis.
 Assess your current cybersecurity practices against the NIST SP 800-171 controls to identify gaps where your organization is not meeting the requirements.

-Perform annual self-assessments.
+5. Perform annual self-assessments.
 Conduct annual self-assessments to evaluate compliance with NIST SP 800-171 controls.
 Document findings and continuously improve practices.

-Prepare for external assessments.
+6. Prepare for external assessments.
 Prepare for third-party assessments by choosing a C3PAO that is fully authorized by the Cyber AB (CMMC Accreditation body).
 Gather all documentation, policies, and evidence of compliance for the assessor.

 Planet 9 services for CMMC Level 2 Compliance